 At trace and before pouring into molds, add:

 - 1 tablespoon tamanu oil

 - 1 to 2 teaspoons of French green clay (this is what gives the bar its pale green color)

 (You can buy all three of these specialty items at Mountain Rose Herbs.
 Feel free to use a different butter or oil other than the mango and tamanu, just keep the total amount to around 2 tablespoons or less.)

 This recipe is sized to fit my wooden box molds which are non-standard and homemade – the inner dimensions of the molds are: 16 inches by 11.5 inches by 2 inches.
 Here’s a great site that will tell you how to calculate how big a batch of soap you should make for the size mold you have.
 Remember you can easily adjust amounts using a lye calculator.

 *This recipe contains palm oil.
 I’m aware of the controversy surrounding palm oil and in the past only bought certified organic, sustainably farmed from Mountain Rose Herbs.
-Now though, I am working diligently on making all of my recipes palm-free & this one will be converted as soon as I’m able to revise it.
-Until then, check the Soap Making page on my blog for a selection of palm-free recipes.
+Now though, I am palm-free.
+You can find a variation of this recipe, without palm oil, HERE.

 (This article & site contains affiliate links to Mountain Rose Herbs, Bramble Berry and Amazon.
 If you click on one and make a purchase, I earn a small commission for sending a customer their way.
 This costs you nothing extra, but helps support this website and lets me keep doing what I do.
 Thank you!)